mdn/content/files/en-us/web/api/navigatoruadata/gethighentropyvalues/index.md

   - : Returns `true` if the user agent is running on a mobile device (the same information as provided by {{domxref("NavigatorUAData.mobile")}}).
       Note that this information can be sent to a server in the {{HTTPHeader("Sec-CH-UA-Mobile")}} header (a [low-entropy client hint](/en-US/docs/Web/HTTP/Client_hints#low_entropy_hints)).
 - `platform`
-  - : Returns a string describing the platform the user-agent is running on, like `"Windows"` (the same information as provided by {{domxref("NavigatorUAData.platform")}}).
+  - : Returns a string describing the platform the user agent is running on, like `"Windows"` (the same information as provided by {{domxref("NavigatorUAData.platform")}}).
       Note that this information can be sent to a server in the {{HTTPHeader("Sec-CH-UA-Platform")}} header (a [low-entropy client hint](/en-US/docs/Web/HTTP/Client_hints#low_entropy_hints)).
 - `architecture`
   - : A string containing the platform architecture.
 For example, `"x86"`.